LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 Example of the response body that is expected by Third-Party Bots can be seen in Figure 2.2.
-Please refer to [GitHub Repository](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service) for the latest endpoint contracts/interfaces.
+Please refer to [GitHub Repository](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service) for the latest endpoint contracts/interfaces and service implementation.

 ```json
 ["draft", "alpha"]